XPi2/Antgeddon/README.md

-# 🐜Antgeddon
+# Antgeddon 🐜
-This is my first ever coding project.<br>
+This is my first ever Coding project.<br>
 A simple Genetic Algorithm implementation over JavaScript.<br>
 <br>
 You can check the results <a href="https://xpi2.github.io/Antgeddon/">here</a>